Frequently Asked Questions

 How long does treatment usually take?

 We sure do!
-Generally, if you’re already established, we can almost always get you in same day.
-New patients will typically never have to wait more than a few days and sometimes can get in the same day if we’ve had a cancellation.
+If you're already a patient, we can almost always get you in same day.
+New patients typically wait just a few days, and sometimes we can squeeze you in same day if we've had a cancellation.

 What's with the name?

-You may be wondering why there’s a Mesa in Morro Bay.
+You may be wondering why there's a Mesa in Morro Bay.
 Dr. Silveira opened a practice in Nipomo in 2023, where that name made a lot more sense.
-Have you ever tried to change the name of a corporation with Medicare and the IRS?
-She wouldn’t recommend it.
-(At least the rest of the name should be pretty self explanatory.)
+Have you ever tried to change a corporation's name with Medicare and the IRS?
+She wouldn't recommend it.
+(At least the rest of the name is self-explanatory.)